Sectarianism: Australia

 In the late 20th and early 21st centuries, religious tensions were more centered between Muslim immigrants and non-Muslim nationalists, amid the backdrop of the war on terror.

+New Zealand

+The most notable outbreak of sectarian violence in nineteenth-century New Zealand occurred during the Boxing Day riots of 1879 in Christchurch and Timaru.
+The disturbances arose when New Zealand Orange Order processions were met by organised opposition from sections of the Irish Catholic community.
+In Christchurch, clashes between Orangemen and Catholic counter-protesters became known as the "Battle of the Borough", while in Timaru police prevented more serious violence after a large crowd surrounded the planned procession, known as the "Siege of Timaru".

 Asia

 Battle of rival ascetics in 1567.
 Hindu-Muslim conflicts provoked the creation of a military order of Hindu ascetics in India.